projectcalico/calico/networking/determine-best-networking.md

 {% include geek-details.html details='Policy:Calico,IPAM:Azure,CNI:Azure,Overlay:No,Routing:VPC Native' %}

 If you want to use AKS but allocating pod IPs from the underlying VNET is problematic due to IP address range exhaustion challenges, you can use {{site.prodname}} in conjunction with the Azure cloud provider integration.
-This uses host-local IPAM to allocate /24 per node, and programs routes within the cluster’s underlying VNET subnet for those /24.
+This uses host-local IPAM to allocate /24 per node, and programs routes within the cluster's underlying VNET subnet for those /24.
 Pod IPs are not routable outside of the cluster / VNET subnet, so the same pod IP address range (CIDR) can be used across multiple clusters if desired.

 >**Note**: This is referred to as kubenet + Calico in some AKS docs, but it is actually Calico CNI with Azure cloud provider, and does not use the kubenet plugin.
 {: .alert .alert-info}

 {% include geek-details.html details='Policy:Calico,IPAM:Host Local,CNI:Calico,Overlay:No,Routing:VPC Native' %}

-If you aren’t using AKS, and prefer to avoid dependencies on a specific cloud provider or allocating pod IPs from the underlying VNET is problematic due to IP address range exhaustion challenges, we recommend using {{site.prodname}} networking in cross-subnet overlay mode.
+If you aren't using AKS, and prefer to avoid dependencies on a specific cloud provider or allocating pod IPs from the underlying VNET is problematic due to IP address range exhaustion challenges, we recommend using {{site.prodname}} networking in cross-subnet overlay mode.
 Pod IPs will not be routable outside of the cluster, but you can scale the cluster up to the limits of Kubernetes with no dependencies on the underlying cloud network.

 {% include geek-details.html details='Policy:Calico,IPAM:Calico,CNI:Calico,Cross-subnet:VXLAN,Routing:Calico' %}